Distributed Estimation and Inference for Semi-parametric Binary Response Models: High-dimensional settings

-and $\bigl\|\hbe^{\,\left( t\right)}-\be^{*}\bigr\|_1 =O_{\Prob}\big( \sqrt{s}\bigl\|\hbe^{\,\left( t\right)}-\be^{*}\bigr\|_2\big)$, where $r_m$ is an infinitesimal quantity. \end{thm}
+and $ \|\widehat{\bm{\beta }}^{ ( t )}-\bm{\beta }^{*} \|_{1} =O_{\mathbb{P}} ( \sqrt{s} \|\widehat{\bm{\beta }}^{ ( t )}-\bm{\beta }^{*} \|_{2} )$, where $r_{m}$ is an infinitesimal quantity. \end{thm}

-Theorem \ref{thm:tstep-hd-simplified} summarizes the $\ell_2$ and $\ell_1$ error bounds of $\hbe^{(t)}$ in Algorithm \ref{alg:hd}.
-The details, including the explicit choice for $h_t$, $\lambda_{n}^{(t)}$ and $H(\cdot)$ and the formal definition of $r_m$, are relegated to Section \ref{sec:supp-hd} of Appendix.
+Theorem~\ref{thm:tstep-hd-simplified} summarizes the $\ell _{2}$ and $\ell _{1}$ error bounds of $\widehat{\bm{\beta }}^{(t)}$ in Algorithm~\ref{alg:hd}.
+The detailed statement, including proper choices for $h_{t}$, $\lambda _{n}^{(t)}$ and $H(\cdot )$ and the formal definition of $r_{m}$, are relegated to Section \ref{sec:supp-hd} of Appendix.
+The choice for parameters $\lambda _{n}^{(t)}$ depends on the sparsity $s$, which may be unknown in practice.
+We provide an estimation method to deal with unknown $s$ and additional discussions for the dependency of $\lambda _{n}^{(t)}$ on $s$ in Section \ref{sec:Lepski} and Remark \ref{rmk:sinlambda} in Appendix.

 The upper bound in \eqref{eq:tstep-hd-simplified} contains two terms.
 The second term comes from the error of the initial estimator, and it decreases exponentially as $t$ increases.
 As the algorithm operates, this quantity finally gets dominated by the first term within at most $O(\log n)$ iterations.
-Furthermore, the conditions on $m$, $n$, and $s$ in Theorem \ref{thm:tstep-hd-simplified} are placed to guarantee that the algorithm converges in finite iterations.
-The first term, $\sqrt{s}\left(\log p/n\right)^{\frac{\alpha}{2\alpha+1}}$, represents the statistical convergence rate of our proposed estimator, which is very close to the optimal rate that one can obtain without a distributed environment. \cite{feng2019nonregular} recently established the minimax optimal rate $\left(s \log p / n\right)^{\frac{\alpha}{2\alpha+1}}$ of the maximum score estimator in high-dimensional settings.
-Compared to that, the established rate in Theorem \ref{thm:tstep-hd-simplified}, $\sqrt{s}\left(\log p/n\right)^{\frac{\alpha}{2\alpha+1}}$, is slightly slower due to the different designs in the algorithms, with a difference of $s^{\frac{1}{4\alpha+2}}$.
-Since our proposed algorithm is designed based on the Dantzig Selector that directly controls the infinity norm of the gradient, which is different from the path-following algorithm used in \cite{feng2019nonregular}, their techniques cannot be directly applied to our proposed distributed estimator.
+Furthermore, the conditions on $m$, $n$ and $s$ in Theorem~\ref{thm:tstep-hd-simplified} are placed to guarantee that the algorithm converges in finite iterations.
+The first term, $\sqrt{s} (\log p/n )^{\frac{\alpha}{2\alpha +1}}$, represents the statistical convergence rate of our proposed estimator, which is very close to the optimal rate that one can obtain without a distributed environment. \cite{feng2019nonregular} recently established the minimax optimal rate $ (s\log p / n )^{\frac{\alpha}{2\alpha +1}}$ of the maximum score estimator in high-dimensional settings.
+Compared to that, the established rate in Theorem~\ref{thm:tstep-hd-simplified}, $\sqrt{s} (\log p/n )^{\frac{\alpha}{2\alpha +1}}$, is slightly slower due to the different designs in the algorithms, with a difference of $s^{\frac{1}{4\alpha +2}}$.
+Since our proposed algorithm is designed based on the Dantzig selector that directly controls the infinity norm of the gradient, which is different from the path-following algorithm used in \cite{feng2019nonregular}, their techniques cannot be directly applied to our proposed distributed estimator.
 It would be a potentially interesting future work to improve the estimator in distributed settings to match the optimal rate.